Plant-based diet treats ulcerative colitis

 While some people feel that fish and fish oil supplements help with ulcerative colitis, it’s important to note that in well-done medical studies, neither fish oil or fatty acid supplements have been found to be effective in treating ulcerative colitis.

 Treating the ulcerative colitis patient with a plant-based diet has several advantages.
 It has no side effects, is affordable, and can prevent and treat common diseases that patients with ulcerative colitis frequently have, such as type 2 diabetes and coronary artery disease.
 It also reduces the risk of colon cancer, which is raised for long standing cases of ulcerative colitis patients.
 If you or a loved one have ulcerative colitis, it’s definitely worth talking to your doctor about a change of diet.
-We’ve recently written and had a medical article published on the topic, which you could share with your doctor.
+We’ve written and had a medical article published on the topic, which you could share with your doctor.